For information on what constitutes a family for the Child Care Assistance Program (CCAP), see the definition of FAMILY in Chapter 2 (Glossary).

 To include the adult student as a dependent in the family, the family must verify:

 See Chapters 6.6.1 (Individuals with Exempt Earned Income), 7.3 (Verification – Initial Application), 7.6 (Verification – Eligibility Redetermination), 7.9 (Income Verification), and 16.27 (Exempt Earned Income Comparison Sheet).

-When a minor parent(s) and his/her child(ren) are living with other relatives, and the minor parent(s) applys for child care assistance, “family” means only the minor parent(s) and their child(ren).
+When a minor parent(s) and his/her child(ren) are living with other relatives and the minor parent(s) applies for child care assistance, “family” means only the minor parent(s) and their child(ren).